 - Use of an alcohol container (including, but not limited to empty beer cans or bottles, etc.) as a room decoration, vase, or storage item.

 - Possession of alcohol at Bridgewater State University is limited to those who are 21 years of age and older.
-Possession of alcohol in a residence hall is limited to residents of the Great Hill Apartments who are 21 years of age or older who may possess alcohol in their rooms subject to the following limits in any 24 hour period: either (A) 72 oz. of beer or wine cooler or (B) 200 ml of hard alcohol (80 proof or under), or (C) 750 ml of wine (limits apply to full, partially full, or empty alcoholic beverage containers).
-No alcohol stronger than 80 proof is permitted.
+Possession of alcohol in a residence hall is limited to residents of the Great Hill Apartments, who are 21 years of age or older who may possess alcohol in their rooms subject to the following limits: either (A) 72 oz. of beer or wine cooler or (B) 200 ml of hard alcohol (80 proof or under), or (C) 750 ml of wine (limits apply to full, partially full, or empty alcoholic beverage containers).

 - Commercial delivery of alcoholic beverages to the campus is prohibited.